erikchomez/TheRealFarmerJohn/docs/final.md

    ![banner2](https://i.imgur.com/b7QsDYJ.png)

-   *  The seed planting optimization was carried through into this lesson, showing the fruits of our cirriculum learning - in this example, the agent has planted nearly 6 stacks of seeds within 28% of the alloted time.
+   *  The seed planting optimization was carried through into this lesson, showing the fruits of our curriculum learning - in this example, the agent has planted nearly 6 stacks of seeds within 28% of the allotted time.

    ![banner2](https://i.imgur.com/XoF1EBv.png)